zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

 Without related settings, you can use only the BIGINT, DOUBLE, DECIMAL, STRING, DATETIME, BOOLEAN, MAP, and ARRAY types when creating a table.

-If your service is on the public cloud, or supports new data types such as TINYINT or STRUCT, you can set `options.sql.use_odps2_extension =  True` to enable the new types, as shown in the following code:
+If your service is on a public cloud, or supports new data types such as TINYINT or STRUCT, you can set `options.sql.use_odps2_extension =  True` to enable the new types, as shown in the following code:

 ```
 >>> from odps import options